Entropy flows and functional inequalities in convex sets: Introduction

 Logarithmic Sobolev and Gagliardo-Nirenberg-Sobolev inequalities are not the only ones that may be seen as an inequality between the entropy and its derivative along a flow.
 Indeed, Poincaré inequalities, and the so-called Beckner inequalities, interpolating inequalities between the Poincaré inequality and the logarithmic Sobolev inequality, are all natural examples of this \cite{GZ19}.
 This motivates the study of the so-called generalized Sobolev inequalities.

-While these generalized Sobolev inequalities may be used to study a particular flow, a striking fact is that they turn out to be contained in the flow itself \cite{cjmtu01,jue_book}.
+While these generalized Sobolev inequalities may be used to study a particular flow, a striking fact is that they turn out to be contained in the flow itself~\cite{cjmtu01,jue_book}.
 Indeed, in the good tradition of the Bakry-Émery method \cite{be85}, differentiating the entropy along the flow twice instead of once, and then invoking geometric properties of the underlying space (the Bochner-Lichnerowicz inequality, or a curvature-dimension condition) as well as the convexity inherent of the entropy functional, allows to recover said generalized Sobolev inequality.
 This method was succesfully used by Toscani for the logarithmic Sobolev inequality \cite{tos97}, and subsequently quite thoroughly investigated in \cite{cjmtu01}.
+While optimal transport was used for a short proof of the Sobolev inequality in~\cite{cnv04}, flows have the advantage of being easily generalized to manifolds, as Demange has cleverly done in~\cite{dem08}.

 In the case of linear flows, the existence of Markov semigroups makes the study simpler~\cite{bgl_book}, but in the general case, one has to resort to use tools from the realm of partial differential equations, possibly making the study quite convoluted.
 In this article, we wish to revisit the method for general entropies of the form